 This plan can be adapted to any other caffeinated beverage that has a decaffeinated option as well.

-One of the advantages of this stepped plan is that you don’t need to make any other behavioral changes to succeed.
+A major advantage of this stepped plan is that you don’t need to make any behavioral changes to succeed.

 Week 1: Drink 75% regular, 25% decaf.

 Week 4: Drink 100% decaf.